Brightify/Cuckoo/README.md

 ```

 #### Stub objects

-Stubs are used in case when you want to suppress real code.
+Stubs are used when you want to suppress real code.
 Stubs are different from Mocks in that they don't support stubbing and verification.
 They can be created with the same constructors as the mocked type.
-Name of stub class always corresponds to name of the mocked class/protocol with `Stub` suffix.
-For example stub of protocol `Greeter` has a name `GreeterStub`.
+Name of stub class always corresponds to name of the mocked class/protocol with `Stub` suffix (e.g. stub of protocol `Greeter` is called `GreeterStub`).

 ```Swift
 let stub = GreeterStub()